Academic Policy and Procedures (with Annotations)

 Any student who is given the opportunity to repeat a course or clerkship, an academic year, or a Phase will do so on probation, and the student is expected to demonstrate improved academic performance.
 A student on probation will be invited to CAPP if they receive a grade of Fail in any course.
 If the student is successful in demonstrating ongoing improved academic performance, the student will be taken off probation.
 Accumulation of additional course or clerkship failures while on probation may be grounds for dismissal from the School of Medicine.

-5.7.2 Shelf Rx in Phase I AY2
+5.7.1 ASP in Phase I AY2

-All Shelf Rx students are required to take the NBME Comprehensive Basic Science Exam (CBSE) after completing Phase I and before starting Phase II clinical clerkship rotations.
+ASP students who are required to take the CBSE after completing Phase I and before starting Phase II will be given six weeks to prepare.
 The cost for the CBSE is covered by the RSOM.
 The CBSE score is reported as a two-digit equated percent correct, which is statistically adjusted from the actual percent correct to account for variations in difficulty from test to test.
-If a student scores ≥ 70 on the CBSE, no further intervention is required.
-If a student scores < 70, the student will enter a decelerated clerkship track.
-The decelerated clerkship track provides the student with additional time to prepare for the clerkship NBME Shelf Exams.
+A student must score ≥ 62 on the CBSE to move on to Phase II.
+If a student scores < 62 on the CBSE, then they must remediate the exam failure until they achieve a passing score.
+This may further delay their start to Phase II.

 5.8 NBME Clinical Science Subject Exams in Phase II

-If a student fails to take a scheduled NBME subject exam without an excused absence, they will be charged for any costs associated with the missed or unused exam, and they may have a Professionalism Note placed in their student record.
+If a student fails to take a scheduled NBME Subject Exam without an excused absence, they will be charged for any costs associated with the missed or unused exam, and they may have a Professionalism Note placed in their student record.

-5.8.1 Time Limit for Retaking a Failed NBME Subject Exam
+5.8.2 Time Limit for Retaking a Failed NBME Subject Exam

 5.9 Introduction to Clinical Medicine (ICM) Final OSCE and End-of-Phase II Clinical Performance Exam (CPX)